orlandoalexander/RaspberryPi-Multi-Sensor/README.md

 **<u>Gas Readings</u>**

-To calibrate the gas readings you need to set calculate_gas_factor to True).
+To calibrate the gas readings you need to set calculate_gas_factor to True.
 Take the sensor to an open space and set up for taking readings.
 Allow the sensor time to calibrate.

 When going to take actual readings make sure to set calculate_gas_factor back to False.
 The calibration factor for all three gases will be calculated automatically so that next time you take gas readings they will be in ppm.